iAIex/WiClock/WiClockOS/readme.txt

 - module support
 - static values
 - milliseconds as variable
-- more options using IfCindition
+- more options using IfCondition
 - many bugfixes, tests and much more